forwinder15/learndiesels/content/posts/2019-07-28--8-idle-facts/index.md

 So, that is a lot of fuel.
 When you think about that over time or in the larger scope of a big company this can add up to millions of dollars wasted.

-## 2. What does it cost for a diesel to idle?
+## 2. What does it cost for a diesel to idle

 **The national average as of today in 2019 is 2.67 per gallon.
 That means that you are spending \$2.67 an hour or about 4.5 cents per minute to have your truck or equipment running at an idle.**